BrighterCommand/Docs/contents/BrighterBasicConfiguration.md

 * **Paramore.Brighter.MySql.EntityFrameworkCore**

-For a given ORM the pattern should be Paramore.Brighter.{ORM}.{DATABASE where {ORM} is the ORM you are choosing and {DATABASE} is the Db you are using with the ORM.
+For a given ORM the pattern should be Paramore.Brighter.{ORM}.{DATABASE} where {ORM} is the ORM you are choosing and {DATABASE} is the Db you are using with the ORM.

 To configure our *Outbox* we then need to use the Use{DATABASE}Outbox method call, where {DATABASE} is the {DATABASE} that we want, passing in the configuration for our Db so that we can access it.
 In our case this will be **UseMySqlOutbox()**.